maxlath/wikidata-properties-dumper/README.md

 and not a deep object I would have to 1/request 2/parse.
 It's quite likely something already exist to address this concern but I couldn't find it so here is my version :)

-This small tool requests all wikidata 'Properties' and outputs an index of those properties with a simple label in a given language + a list of currently missing labels in this language.
 You can find en, de, and fr versions already in the output folders.

 Outputs are json files as there should be a way around firing 1500 entities request to wikidata API everytime you start your program